Computational-Soft-Matter/Tessellation/README.md

 # Tessellation

-Please, run the source code from MainFunc.cpp
+Please, run the source code from SourceCode/MainFunc.cpp

 INPUT FILE FORMAT: Input files are .vtk files with 3D particles positions only.